msmasnadi/OPGEEv4/docs/source/calculation.rst

 Energy use
 ------------------

-OPGEE tracks the consumption of energy by each process, including:
+Each Process in OPGEE tracks its own energy consumption in units of million BTUs (mmbtu) per day, subdivided into the following categories:

 * Natural gas
 * Upgrader proc. gas